xirzec/bundle-azure-sdk/README.md

 ## Choosing a bundler

 Below we show examples of using three fairly popular bundlers: [Webpack](https://webpack.js.org), [Rollup](https://rollupjs.org/), and [Parcel](https://parceljs.org/).
 The JavaScript ecosystem has a number of other bundlers available as well.
-Choosing a bundler for your library or application can be complex, but for simple projects, any will usually work as well as another.
+Choosing a bundler for your library or application can be complex, but any will work for simple projects.

 Webpack is probably the most popular option in the ecosystem today.
 The Azure SDK uses Rollup, which seems better suited for libraries rather than web applications.
 Parcel is a new-comer that offers a great getting started experience.